 "Special Interest" is the broad term we use in Clay County 4-H to describe all the 4-H projects that focus on a special interest.
 It includes pet animals, vet science, child development, creative arts, health, shooting sports, woodworking, etc. Each Special Interest Project has a project book/manual which outlines the learning experiences and activities a member will do in order to complete the project.
 Project books are available at the Extension Office and are free for Clay County 4-H Members.
-All Project Terms and Condition and Record Sheets can be downloaded from the Clay County 4-H web site (https://tinyurl.com/sdvpj662)
+In addition, you will need to complete a Project Record Sheet for each project.
+All Project Terms and Condition and Record Sheets can be downloaded from the Clay County 4-H web site.